Anna Ritchie (archaeologist): Career

-In the 1970s she directed three major archaeological excavations in Orkney - the Pictish and Viking farmstead at Buckquoy in Birsay, the Neolithic farmstead of Knap of Howar on Papa Westray and a Neolithic chambered cairn on the Holm of Papa Westray.
+In the 1970s she directed three major archaeological excavations in Orkney − the Pictish and Viking farmstead at Buckquoy in Birsay, the Neolithic farmstead of Knap of Howar on Papa Westray and a Neolithic chambered cairn on the Holm of Papa Westray.
 All three were ground-breaking for our understanding of these sites.

 Her excavations at Buckquoy lasted for ten weeks over the summers of 1970 and 1971.
 Other archaeologists working on the excavations included Isla MacInnes, Ian Ralston, Ian Shepherd, Alexandra (Lekky) Tuckwell (later Shepherd) and Arthur MacGregor.
 The site is celebrated for the sequence of Pictish buildings, with Anna reinterpreting the results over thirty years later.
 One of the key finds from the site, the Buckquoy spindle-whorl, inspired a collection of jewellery by notable Orkney Jeweller Sheila Fleet.

+Ritchie subsequently co-directed the excavations at Skara Brae with David Clarke in 1972 and 1973, moving at the end of the 1973 season to excavate at Knap of Howar, commissioned by the Department of the Environment ahead of conservation, returning in 1975; the site is in guardianship and open to the public.
+The research questions from this excavation stimulated her subsequent excavations at the Holm of Papa Westray in 1982 and 1983.
+In the post-excavation work on these excavations she worked closely with Alison Sheridan, publishing the results many years later due to the challenges of post-excavation funding.

 For most of her career she worked as a freelance archaeologist, although she held a temporary lectureship in archaeology at Edinburgh in 1972.
 As well as publishing widely in academic journals and books, Ritchie has also written extensively for more popular publications.
 She has authored numerous guidebooks and publications for the HMSO and Historic Environment Scotland, covering topics such as Scottish Prehistory, Picts, Vikings, early Medieval sculpture and place-focused works on the archaeology of Iona, Orkney, Shetland, and Bute.
 She was a panellist on a 1971 episode of the television show Animal, Vegetable, Mineral, discussing the Viking Age.
 She has also acted as a consultant for the television series Time Team and Blood of the Vikings.

-She was the first woman president of the Society of Antiquaries of Scotland (1990–93) of which she is now an Honorary Fellow; she was also Vice-President of the Society of Antiquaries (London) and received an OBE for her services to archaeology in 1997.
+She was the first woman president of the Society of Antiquaries of Scotland (1990–93) of which she was an Honorary Fellow; she was also Vice-President of the Society of Antiquaries (London) and received an OBE for her services to archaeology in 1997.
 She has served as a trustee of the National Museum of Scotland and the British Museum, and has been a long-standing supporter of heritage organisations the SCAPE Trust, Groam House Museum and The Govan Stones.
 She has served as a director for the Tarbat Historic Trust, the SCAPE Trust and the Prehistoric Society.

 In March 2022 The Scottish Society for Northern Studies and the Pictish Arts Society held a conference in her honour.
-The proceedings of the virtual conference will be published as a festschrift, and the papers as delivered were made available to view online.
+The papers as delivered at the conference were made available to view online, and its proceedings have since been published as a festschrift.

+Death

+Ritchie died on 8 May 2026, aged 82.